Our 2023 economic and market outlook and you

 We've been through a unique time for fixed income investments.
 It's been many years since the Federal Reserve has raised rates in such significant amounts and in such a compressed time frame.
 That combination has had a 2-part impact on fixed income.

-The painful part has been the inverse relationship with interest rates and bond prices.
-That’s our experience today.
-But on the back end of that, we’re moving from a decade-plus period of very low interest rates into a higher interest rate environment.
+The painful part has been the inverse relationship with interest rates and bond prices that leads to existing bonds with lower coupons declining in market value to better reflect current yields.
+That's our experience today.
+But on the back end of that, we're moving from a decade-plus period of very low interest rates into a higher interest rate environment.
 Rate hikes can create short-term pricing volatility but can also result in much better bond yields moving forward.

 Although the volatility is unexpected, staying patient and sticking with your plan is critical.
-This is especially true for preretirees and retirees, who will benefit from greater income generation as part of their more conservative allocations.
+This is especially true for preretirees and retirees, who could stand to benefit from greater income generation as part of their more conservative allocations.

 Good times don't last forever, but neither do the bad times.